M3-org/m3tv/README.md

 ## `type`

 The spec that this document is adhering to.
-This should always be `M3_pet`.
+For pets this will always be `M3_pet`.

 ## `version`

-The version of the pet schema being used.
+The semver version of the pet schema being used.

 ## `name`